Clinics

 Course Description

-Students participating in the class dedicate their time to both a placement with a district court or appellate court judge and a weekly, two-hour seminar.
+Students dedicate their time to both a placement with a district court or appellate court judge and a weekly, two-hour seminar.
 To develop advocacy skills, all students are required to participate in a moot court argument before a panel of judges.

 Judicial externs cannot engage in any political activity.
 During the semester that students are working in chambers, they cannot make any political contributions, volunteer for any campaigns, attend any campaign rallies or wear campaign shirts/buttons.
-In addition, Judicial Conference policy requires all persons working or volunteering in court chambers, such as externs, undergo a Federal Bureau of Investigation (FBI) fingerprint check as a condition of employment.
-The FBI fingerprint check searches criminal history records in the FBI national fingerprint database and provides a report indicating no arrest record or includes the arrest record.
+In addition, Judicial Conference policy requires that all persons working or volunteering in court chambers undergo a Federal Bureau of Investigation (FBI) fingerprint check as a condition of employment.

 Fieldwork